-Reframing the nation
+Reframing the Nation

-‘Reframing the nation’ focuses on the changing meanings of the nation in contemporary societies characterised by shifting patterns of migration, diaspora formations, social diversification and transnational flows of media, ideas, objects and symbols.
+This research focuses on the changing meanings of the nation in contemporary societies characterised by shifting patterns of migration, diaspora formations, social diversification and transnational flows of media, ideas, objects and symbols.

 Convenor: Prof Marie Gillespie

 In this new phase of our CReSC research we will continue to reframe questions about the changing place of the nation state in a global world in the light of theories of transnationalism, migration and diaspora.